jamespamplin/jamespamplin.com/src/pages/about/about.md

-James is passionate about Circular Economy and Sustainability, now Co-Founder of Circular Way / Sellalong, James is working on proving Circularity models enabled by Technology, to lead towards a more sustainable future.
+- Co-Founder, CTO of [Budee AI](https://budee.ai), and currently freelancing with [Circular Way](https://circularway.com/) and [LEBOM](https://lebom.app).

-Full-stack Software Engineer, Team Leader, and CTO.
+- Full-stack Software Engineer, Team Leader, and CTO - specialised in Web and Mobile App Development, Product Delivery, Cloud Infrastructure, and Technical Architecture.
-Specialising in Web Development, Product Delivery, Cloud Infrastructure, and Technical Architecture.
+- Passionate about Sustainability and Technology.

 ## Career